CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 ## Estimated Duration: 40 minutes

-Working as part of the Prioritz fusion team you will be setting up your Power Platform development environment.
-You will import and review the current solution and explore the current state of the Prioritz apps, flows and tables.
-You will be also adding a column to a table and modifying the app to use it.
+In this lab, you will set up your Power Platform development environment as part of the Prioritz fusion team.
+You will start by importing and reviewing solution components, including apps, flows, and tables, to understand the current state of the Prioritz solution.
+Next, you will enhance the solution by adding a new "My Notes" column to a table and updating the Prioritz Admin app to use this new field.
+Finally, you will verify that Visual Studio Code and the Power Platform CLI extension are installed and use the CLI to connect to your environment and list solutions.
+By completing these exercises, you will gain hands-on experience with solution management, app customization, and developer tools in the Power Platform ecosystem.

 ## Lab Objectives